ADCN 605 Client, Family, and Community Education in Addiction Counseling

 Experiential Paper Assignment

-The student will visit two AA, NA, or Al-Anon meetings (or other types of support meetings), and write a summary of each experience (two papers).
+The student will visit two AA, NA, or Al-Anon meetings (or other types of support meetings), and write a summary of each experience.
 Each summary will describe and integrate specific experiential activities gained from the visits.
 Each summary paper must be written in current APA format.
 Each paper must include at least 3 – 4 references in addition to the course textbooks and the Bible.

 Students will address how they would work with their client using the knowledge obtained from the course.
-Papers will address models of addiction, information on addictive substances, co-occurring disorders, a theoretical approach and treatment plan, level of treatment, stage of chance, and the counselor’s work with the client, the family, and group/12-step treatment modalities.
-All papers will be written in APA format and 6-8 pages in length not including cover page or references (abstract not necessary).
+Papers will address information on addictive substances, co-occurring disorders, and the counselor’s work with the client, the family, and group/12-step treatment modalities.
+All papers will be written in APA format and 4-5 pages in length not including cover page or references (abstract not necessary).

 Film or Book Review Assignment